reem-shaikh/70DaysOfCode/main/18-12/notes.md

         key 2 : value2,
   }
 ```

 1. Create a clone (shallow copy)
 two different objects clone of each other
 picking data from obj1 and creating a new object obj2 which is clone of it
 if you make change in obj2, it will change in obj1 too

 only creates a new reference
 creates a new memory pointer, doesnt create a new object

 real world uses of shallow copy
+- excel sheet: two people share the same excel sheet
-excel sheet: obj2 makes change, obj1 can see it
+(obj2 makes change, obj1 can see it)

 2. create a reference (deep copy)
 one object obj3, 2 pointers to that object say obj1 and
 obj2

-changes made in obj3, simultanously change will be
+changes made in obj3 (template), simultanously change will be
 made in obj1 and obj2
+- changes made in obj1/ obj2. it wont affect the obj3

 real world use cases of deep copy:
-google docs -> templates --> you create a clone of resume templates,
-        the original resume template wont be affected
+google docs -> templates --> you create a clone of resume templates, the original resume template wont be affected

 ```bash
  let obj1 = {